greenelab/deep-review/sections/04_study.md

 Transcription Factor and RNA-binding proteins are key components for gene regulation, making them very important to understand for higher level biological processes.
-While high-throughput sequencing techniques such as Chromatin immunoprecipitation and massively parallel DNA sequencing (ChIP-seq) have been able to accurately identify binding regions for DNA and RNA proteins, these experiments are both time consuming and expensive.
+While high-throughput sequencing techniques such as chromatin immunoprecipitation and massively parallel DNA sequencing (ChIP-seq) have been able to accurately identify binding regions for DNA and RNA proteins, these experiments are both time consuming and expensive.
 In addition, the sequencing methods do not provide any sort of